 Third, Shafer-Landau’s approach seems to have the very odd consequence that certain forms of first-order monism are ruled out.
 Shafer-Landau himself explicitly claims that his theory can be neutral on this front, and it would be unfortunate if his theory did have such striking implications for first-order theory.
 Why do I say that Shafer-Landau’s theory seems to lead very quickly to the rejection of certain forms of monism?
 Because on a standard view of tropes, a property (that is, a type) just is a resembling set of tropes.
 In this context, whether a given property is moral or natural will depend upon whether the relevant sort of resemblance is one which is especially salient from the point of view of moral theory, on the one hand, or from the point of view of one of the natural sciences.
 It could be relevant from the point of view of both such perspectives, but this would be for naturalism to be true, which, of course, is inconsistent with non-naturalism!
 The main point is that for any naturalist view which holds that something is good if and only if it instantiates some particular single natural property (pleasantness, say), it would follow that the relevant sort of resemblance would be salient from the perspective of one of the natural sciences.
 For all pleasantness tropes do resemble one another in a way which would be salient from the point of view of psychology (or possibly biology)—or at least, insofar as pleasantness is a natural property this is likely to be so.
 In which case, a standard view of tropes would entail that the property itself is a natural one.
 In which case, we would have a form of reductive naturalism.
 So for this strategy to work, it seems that any form of first-order monism which holds that things are good if and only if they instantiate some single natural property, must be rejected.
 Otherwise we end up with a form of naturalism, rather than non-naturalism.
 Insofar as the non-naturalist (quite rightly) aspires to remain neutral on such first-order questions, this is a theoretical vice of the proposed explanation.

 Obviously there is a lot more that can be said by both parties to this debate.
-It is good that non-naturalists in moral philosophy are not merely relying on the appeal to companions in guilt, but are also actually offering positive explanations of supervenience.
+For example, for useful more recent discussion of the more general issue of whether there can be necessary connections between distinct existences, see Wilson 2010.
+In any event, it is good that non-naturalists in moral philosophy are not merely relying on the appeal to companions in guilt, but are also actually offering positive explanations of supervenience.
 Shafer-Landau offers an ambitious explanation of supervenience in non-naturalist terms.
 Even if his initial strategy fails for some of the reasons discussed above, it at least is a step in the right direction, and it might be possible to refine his strategy in a way to avoid some or all of the worries raised above.
 It is early days for this approach to supervenience in the case of moral philosophy, and it will be interesting to see how this debate plays out.
-For further discussion of Shafer-Landau's strategy here, see also Mabrito 2005 and Shafer-Landau 2005.
+For further discussion of Shafer-Landau’s strategy here, see also Mabrito 2005, Shafer-Landau 2005, Wedgwood 2009 and McPherson 2012.
+Useful discussion can also be found in Dreier 2019, Gert 2019, and Moberger 2019.

 The debate over non-naturalism is difficult to resolve in part because the issues often hinge on fundamentally different methodological starting points.
 Advocates of non-naturalism tend to be less concerned with finding a place for value and obligation in the world as revealed by science and more interested in taking our common sense conception of morality as given and seeing what it implicitly presupposes.
 Non-naturalism’s opponents, by contrast, put a great deal of weight on explaining our moral practices in a way that fits well with a properly scientific view of the world and are happy to reject the presuppositions of common sense if they conflict with that conception.
 So non-naturalists tend to be more interested than their opponents in respecting our pre-theoretical intuitions about morality and moral judgement.
 Hence non-naturalists often give substantial weight to the intuitive force of the Open Question Argument.
 They also are less willing to revise common-sense moral beliefs about particular cases for the sake of aligning those beliefs with some ambitious naturalistic moral theory.
 It is no coincidence that so-called moral particularists, who deny that morality can adequately be captured by any set of principles linking natural features to moral ones, tend to favor some form of non-naturalism.
 Naturalists, by contrast, are more likely to emphasize the importance of rejecting beliefs that fit poorly with our best scientific account of reality; if common sense commits us to properties that do not fit well into that account then so much the worse for common sense.
 Given these deep methodological differences, the only apparent way avoid philosophical stalemate would be to develop an argument for one of the two positions whose plausibility does not depend on the controversial methodological assumptions associated with that position.
 The best candidate for such an argument considered here might well be the argument that non-naturalists cannot explain supervenience.
 For the supervenience of the moral on the non-moral seems to fall out of common sense rather than out of our scientific world-view.
 Since the methodology associated with non-naturalism itself puts great weight on common sense, the argument from supervenience seems like a promising one.
 At the very least, the argument from supervenience seems uniquely well situated to undermine non-naturalism without begging any central methodological questions.